 Each GTP transceiver and core pair instantiated has its own independent clock domains synchronous to rxoutclk.
-These are placed on global clock routing using a BUFMR and subdivided to generate 125 MHz and 250 MHz clocks though BUFRs respectively, as illustrated in Figure 5-6, and cannot normally be shared across multiple transceivers.
+These are placed on global clock routing using a BUFMR and subdivided to generate 125 MHz and 250 MHz clocks though BUFRs respectively, as illustrated in Figure 5-7, and cannot normally be shared across multiple transceivers.
 The clocking logic for rxoutclk can only be shared if it is known that the transceiver and core pairs across QSGMII instances are synchronous.
 In this case the receive clock outputs of clocking module can be used.
+In some devices BUFMRs are not available and this scheme might not be feasible.
+Other schemes with a core just generated using the Include Shared Logic in Example Design option should be considered.

-Figure 5-6: Clock Management with Multiple Core Instances with Artix-7 FPGA Transceivers
+Figure 5-7: Clock Management with Multiple Core Instances with Artix-7 FPGA Transceivers